 The federal government, of course, isn’t the only source of subsidies.
 Western states also provide an array of subsidies that support public land ranchers.
 The most widespread ones are the open range laws wherein ranchers aren’t required to fence their cattle in, while everybody else, including local highway departments, must fence them out.

 In Arizona, many ranches are a mixture of public, state, and private land.
-Public land ranchers with state grazing leases benefit from the sweetheart leases they get from the Arizona State Land Department.
+Public land ranchers that also graze state land benefit from the sweetheart grazing leases they get from the Arizona State Land Department.
 Arizona public land ranchers also benefited from the Livestock & Crop Conservation Grant Program (LCCGP) that was administered by the state Department of Agriculture.
-And the Arizona Game & Fish Department helps ranchers with their Habitat Partnership Committee (HPC) grants, and also their Landowner Relations Program (LRP) grants.
 The Arizona Water Protection Fund Commission also dispenses grants that sometimes benefit ranchers.

 The Bottom Line